Q&A's / How to Play

 The longer the allowable timespan for an achievement, the more XP you gain from it.

-The once per lifetime achievements are like a "bucket list" item; maybe you have visited the Great Wall of China more than once, but you complete the achievement only once because you've done it at least one time in your life.
+The once ever achievements are like a "bucket list" item; maybe you have visited the Great Wall of China more than once, but you complete the achievement only once because you've done it at least one time in your life.
 You can always go back and edit the achievement's description to add more details.

 How do I level up?

 The level you are at is representative of the total amount of XP you have gained since joining Level up Life.
 The higher your level, the more XP is required to level up- however, leveling up unlocks more achievements that are available to you.
-You will also gain special perks at certain levels.

 What are skill points?